e-ucm/java-tracker/README.md

 [![Build Status](https://travis-ci.org/e-ucm/java-tracker.svg)](https://travis-ci.org/e-ucm/java-tracker) [![Coverage Status](https://coveralls.io/repos/e-ucm/java-tracker/badge.svg?branch=master&service=github)](https://coveralls.io/github/e-ucm/java-tracker?branch=master)

-xAPI traces sent by games should comply with the [xAPI for serious games specification](https://github.com/e-ucm/xapi-seriousgames).
+This code belongs to the e-UCM Research Group.
+The Java Tracker sends analytics information to a server or, if the server is currently not available, stores them locally until the server is available again.
+The traces sent by the games should comply with the [xAPI for serious games specification](https://github.com/e-ucm/xapi-seriousgames).

+After a game is developed, a common need is to know how the players play, what interactions they follow within the game and how much time they spend in a game session; collectively, these are known as game analytics.
+Analytics are used to locate gameplay bottlenecks and assess game effectiveness and learning outcomes, among other tasks.

 ## Installation
 1. Clone or download repository